benjamintanweihao/dicey/README.md

+# DiCEy

-# DiCEy - Umbrella Project containing DiCE and DiCE interface
+## An Umbrella Project containing DiCE and the DiCE Interface

 This is a more or less faithful port of Andrey Paramonov's [blog post](http://ndpar.blogspot.sg/2010/01/distributed-cache-in-erlang.html) on Distributed cache in Erlang to Elixir.